yasir-satti/microservicesExc/README.md

 # Microservices

-Create SQS queue, and send messages to the queue.
-Then the m,essages can be saved to the ElastiCache.

-microservices tutorial using Spring Boot (Java 21) with Apache Kafka and MySQL, uses two services:
+Microservices tutorial using Spring Boot (Java 21) with Apache Kafka and MySQL, uses two services:

 1. Student Producer Service – Posts student records to Kafka.
 2. Student Consumer Service – Reads from Kafka and stores to MySQL.